Michael Seaton (footballer)

-Michael Seaton (born 1 May 1996) is a Jamaican professional footballer who plays for Italian fourth tier side FC Obermais.
+Michael Seaton (born 1 May 1996) is a Jamaican professional footballer.
 Upon his MLS debut with D.C.
 United in 2013, he became the league's first player born after it began play.

 Youth

 Born in Spanish Town, Jamaica, Seaton began playing for D.C.
 United in 2010, when he signed for their youth academy, as part of the U-15 squad.
 Before playing for D.C.
 United, he played for the Freestate Soccer Alliance, a soccer club based in Bowie, Maryland.
 He worked his way up the ranks of the academy.

 Professional career

 United States

 In 2009–10, Seaton started his soccer career by playing with his middle school team, Nicholas Orem Middle School.
 With the help of his coach, Mr. Winston Miller, Seaton tried out for the D.C.
 United Youth Academy.
 Seaton signed with D.C.
 United on 13 January 2013.
 Seaton was the fifth member of United's Academy to sign a contract with the first team.

 In March 2013, he was loaned to the Richmond Kickers of USL Pro.
 On 3 May, Seaton made his debut for Richmond against Wilmington, where he scored.

 Seaton's first game with D.C.
 United was a friendly match on 12 July 2013, against C.D.
 Guadalajara.
 Seaton played for 20 minutes and assisted Carlos Ruiz's goal in the 73rd minute.
 He made his first MLS start on 28 September 2013, against Toronto FC.
 Seaton trained with Serie A club Internazionale during January 2014.
 He played five MLS games in total for DC United.

 On 6 August 2015, Seaton was traded to Portland Timbers.
 He was waived by the club on 13 May 2016.